Charles Ives: Reception

+In the summer of 2019, the Charles Ives Music Festival was established in Fairfield County, Connecticut.
+The festival is an annual event with a focus on classical music, chamber concerts, and educational programs, as well as an affiliation with the Western Connecticut Youth Orchestra.
+Concerts primarily feature the music and honor the legacy of Ives.

 Conductor Gustavo Dudamel and the Los Angeles Philharmonic won a Grammy Award for Best Orchestral Performance for Ives's Complete Symphonies (Deutsche Grammophon, recorded in 2020).

 There is evidence that Ives backdated his scores to sound more modern than he really was.
 This was first proposed by Maynard Solomon, an advocate of Ives's music.
 This has, in turn, generated some controversy and puzzlement.

 Compositions

 Note: Because Ives often made several different versions of the same piece, and because his work was generally ignored during his life, it is often difficult to put exact dates on his compositions.
 The dates given here are sometimes best guesses.
 There have also been controversial speculations that he purposefully misdated his own pieces earlier or later than actually written.